 They are unlike dust storms or sandstorms that last for minutes longer blinding the entire space with smokes of dust or sand.

 On a windy day, from my window I can see the elemental dance of dry grass and diffident sway of dry land bushes in tune with wind’s blowing beats.
-As I wonder how those tiny feathery birdies manage to anchor their tender bodies against gushing winds, a sparrow flutters its wings and regains balance in a jiffy most softly.
+As I wonder how those tiny feathery birdies manage to anchor their tender bodies against gushing winds, a sparrow flutters its wings and regains balance in a jiffy landing most softly.
 So does the bee-eater!

 receding waters hurriedly sewed